|►||Choosing A Career|

 The latest Census results show that the medtech sector registered the highest employment growth across the manufacturing sector, increasing by 10% to 24,305.
 IBEC's most recent sector sentiment and investment survey showed that confidence in the future is high and two thirds of medical technology companies expect turnover to increase going forward.
 Nearly 1,500 jobs and €200 million in investment has been publicly announced over the past two-years.

 Many companies are now engaged in Research and Development (R&D) and business service operations.
 The Irish owned medical device segment is relatively small, but has demonstrated growth potential in recent years, as illustrated by companies such as Proxy Biomedical, Clearstream, Zerusa and Brivant.
 It is true to say that there is a broader range of companies within the medical technologies sector involved in R&D than is the case for the pharma or biotechnology sectors.

-The Medical devices sector utilises a variety of occupations:
+The MedTech sector utilises a variety of occupations:

-The main markets for most medical devices are with healthcare providers.
+The main markets for most medical technologies are with healthcare providers.